Anisotropic exciton-polaritons reveal non-Hermitian topology in van der Waals materials

 Using our model of anisotropic oscillators in bare ReS\textsubscript{2} we can now understand the polariton dispersions resulting from strong light-matter interaction inside the cavity.
 We consider two polarization modes for a given propagation direction of incident light beam, where $\phi$ is the incidence angle and X-Z plane is the plane of incidence: polarization in the plane of incidence (TM) and transverse to the plane of incidence (TE) as shown in Fig 1(a,b) with blue and red arrows respectively.
 The angle between $\widehat{d}_{1(2)}$ and the TE and TM mode electric field is $\theta_{TE}=\frac{\pi}{2}-(\theta_{1\left(2\right)}-\alpha)$ and $\theta_{TM}=(\theta_{1\left(2\right)}-\alpha)$ respectively, where $\alpha$ is the orientation angle between the crystal b-axis and laboratory X-axis.
-Therefore, by considering the component of electric fields in the above oscillator model, we can express the $\omega$ and $\alpha$ dependent permittivity as follows:
+Therefore, by considering the component of electric fields in the above oscillator model, we can express the $\omega$ and $\alpha$ dependent permittivity component along the applied electric field as follows, by considering sum of the contributions from two excitons X\textsubscript{1(2)} and the bulk permittivity:

-Similarly, we obtain TM mode permittivity by considering the in-plane component of the TM-polarized electric field is proportional to cos($\phi$):
+Similarly, we obtain TM mode permittivity by considering the in-plane component of the TM-polarized electric field is proportional to cos($\phi$) (see Note S2):